 Balance your time and take holidays

 Work to make sure you have a healthy work / life balance, making sure you have time for non-work activity and rest.
 Negotiate expected working hours with your supervisor if needs be.
-See the MPLS Division’s Policy on Working Hours and Holidays, available on this page, for more information.
+See the MPLS Division’s Policy on Working Hours and Holidays, available on the page on Your Rights and Responsibilities, for more information.

 Keep sight of the bigger picture